Vishnukalapartyv/Gate-Pass-System/readme.md

 #  ![](/[https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQH507jIn1YGin5g7nxVAYIXcISqA4ZugTTDL1wrFd-_zDs77Y4](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQH507jIn1YGin5g7nxVAYIXcISqA4ZugTTDL1wrFd-_zDs77Y4) "Logo") <u> Hindalco Industries Limited
 ## Gate Pass Management System

-Working under the Practice School - 1 Program of BITS Pilani Hyderabad Campus, we were alloted a project under Hindalco Industries, Renusagar.
-We were given an IT project to make a web app where we can log and authenticate the movement of items through the gate.
+A web app where we can log and authenticate the movement of employees in and out of the premises.
 So this is the project here.

 ### Softwares and Packages Used
 1. Express JS